tbates/tbates.github.io/_posts/1995-02-15-detailed-Multigroup.markdown

 The most explicit way to make a multi-group model is to create each group as its own model in the normal way, then place these into `umxSuperModel`.

-For the case of a umxRAM model, where all the groups will be the same except for the data they contain, `umxRAM` supports a `group = ` parameter.
-This will be familiar to [lavaan](http://lavaan.ugent.be) users and functions identically in `umx`.
+For the case of a `umxRAM` model, where all the groups will be the same except for the data they contain, `umxRAM` supports a `group = ` parameter.
+This will be familiar to [lavaan](http://lavaan.ugent.be) users and functions the same in `umx`.
 Both ways are demonstrated next.

 ### Placing sub-models into a Supermodel